caseyhild/Maze-3D/README.md

 # Maze 3D

 Play a simple maze game in a 3D world.
-Each level is progressively bigger, randomly generated maze.
+Each level is a progressively bigger, randomly generated maze.

 ![Image 9-14-25 at 7 56 PM](https://github.com/user-attachments/assets/dafe28c0-1f36-4331-995a-6b98117dbb95)